ZhangMengyao0126/42_get_next_line-Notes/README.md

     *str = NULL;<br>
     return(NULL);<br>
 }<br>
-//This doesn't change the address that str holds, but changes the value of the address.
+This doesn't change the address that str holds, but changes the value of the address.

 2. ft_free(void *str)<br>
 {<br>